gaurav-arena/Text-Classification-NLTK/README.md

 # Text-Classification-NLTK
 **OBJECTIVE:**
-Classification/Prediction of text which belongs to nine different categories/books of the Gutenberg’s digital corpus.
+Classification/Prediction of texts which belongs to nine different categories/books of the Gutenberg’s digital corpus by using various ML classification algorithm and then choosing the best algorithm for the purpose depending on their performance.

 **DATA PREPARATION AND CLEANING**